Nemi100/Circle/README.md

 To run this project, you will need:
 - Python 3.6+
 - Django 3.1+
-- db.sqlite3 (optional but recommended for production)
+- PostgreSQL (optional but recommended for production)
 - Pip (Python package installer)

 ### Installing